Hiimus/arca_bookstore/README.md

 ### Login and Forgot Password Page

 - After registering, the user can sign in.
 Here the user must provide either the username or the registered email address and their password.
 If the user has forgotten their password, they can click the link on the bottom left corner.
-A "remember me" practical checkbox is available if the user want the login information to be remembered.
+A "remember me" practical checkbox is available if the user wants the login information to be remembered.

 <details>
   <summary>Forgot Password</summary>